These are the most AWFUL 5th Wheel Brands on the Market Today!

 Dutchman Voltage 5th Wheel Brand to Avoid

 The Dutchman 5th wheel brand Voltage comes with an A/C unit that can’t keep up on those mid-summer hot days.
-Probably because most of these Dutchman 5th wheel campers come with sawdust in the A/C roof vents.
+Because more times than not this Dutchman 5th wheel campers come with sawdust in the A/C roof vents.
 Blocking its airflow intake and outtake vents.

 Dutchamn Major Design Flaw

 Along with shotty cabinet hardware that doesn’t allow cabinet doors to shut properly.
 TV mounts that aren’t properly mounted to a stud in the wall.
 But here’s where the complacency really kicks in.
-A Dutchman 5th wheel comes equipped with a tub that has no faucet or drain plug – and I hope you don’t actually want to take a warm bath.
-Because this 5th wheel brand will only provide three inches of hot water before you have to wait an hour for more hot water.
+This Dutchman 5th wheel comes equipped with a tub that has no faucet or drain plug – and I hope you don’t actually want to take a warm bath.
+Because this 5th wheel brand with its 6-gallon hot water tank will only provide three inches of hot water before you have to wait an hour for more.

 Avoid Buying The Dutchamn Wild Thing 5th Wheel Brand

-All 5th wheels are built on an assembly line but the Voltage and the Wild Thing 5th wheel brand must have been assembled on days after a binge drinking holidays.
+All 5th wheels are built on an assembly line but the Voltage and Wild Thing 5th wheel brand lineupes must have been assembled on days after a binge drinking holidays.

 Coachman 5th Wheel Brands To Avoid

-Like a 12-page restaurant menu trying to please everyone.
+Like a 12-page restaurant menu trying to please everyone Coachman is the Mexican restaurant of the RV industry.
 Somewhere between 1964 and present-day—Coachman has lost their focus in recent years.
-From their signature, lightweight pop up campers and entry-level travel trailers Coachman manufacturer has started building illogical 5th wheel brands you will want to avoid.
+From their signature, lightweight pop up campers and entry-level travel trailers Coachman manufacturer has started building illogical 5th wheel brands you will want to avoid like the black plague.

 Coachmen Chaparral 5th wheel Brand

-The Chaparral 5th wheel brand is plagued with water leaking problems that require new fiberglass panels.
+One Coachmen model in particular, The Chaparral 5th wheel brand is plagued with water leaking problems that require new fiberglass panels.
 A costly expense that isn’t covered under any warranty.
-RV review forums are populated with 5th wheel owners complaining about slide issues and camper roof replacement costs.
+RV review forums are over run with 5th wheel owners complaining about slide issues and camper roof replacement costs.

 The Chaparral 5th wheel brand is Coachman’s flagship 5er and has more complaints on RV forums than any other model on the market today.